 - Width: 2.31m

-Knaus’s luxury range, the Azur, reintroduces a brand name the German manufacturer last brought out in the 1980s.
+Knaus’s luxury range, the Azur, saw a brand name reintroduced that the German manufacturer last brought out in the 1980s.

 The Campovolo grey side walls also have LED lighting right around them.
 This should really make your caravan stand out on the pitch at night, just as the 17-inch alloy wheels should make it stand out on the road.